HAYVENO/SweatMap/README.md

 SweatMap provides exercise statistics, including distance, duration, elevation, depression, and speed, to help you track your progress and achieve your fitness goals.
 It's an adoption of Jonas Schmedtmann's JS course challenge that I had concluded, then improved, as at the time I took the course.
 Kudos to him!

-You can operate SweatMap on desktop, tablet or mobile, using the link in the About section.
-Don't forget to leave a star too 🙂 🌟
+You can operate SweatMap on desktop, tablet or mobile, using the _website link_ in the About section at the top of this page.
+Thank you, and don't forget to leave a star too 🙂 🌟

 > Disclaimer: SweatMap does **not** collect or store Geolocation data as apparent in the code.